A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Background

-SpGEMM is mainly used in linear algebra and graph analytics, and among which algebraic multigrid solver, triangle counting, and multi-source breadth-first search are three most classical applications of SpGEMM.
-In the following subsections, we will introduce the procedures of these three applications and how the SpGEMM is applied in these applications in detail.
+SpGEMM is a basic and critical component in many applications.
+We introduce the background of some applications and how the SpGEMM is formulated and used in these applications as follows.